LiberTEM/LiberTEM/docs/source/usage.rst

     Usage: libertem-server [OPTIONS]

     Options:
-      --port INTEGER  port on which the server should listen on --local-directory TEXT    local directory to manage dask-worker-space files --browser / --no-browser  enable/disable opening the browser --help          Show this message and exit.
+      -p, --port INTEGER  port on which the server should listen on -l, --local-directory TEXT    local directory to manage dask-worker-space files -b, --browser / -n, --no-browser  enable/disable opening the browser --help          Show this message and exit.

 .. versionadded:: 0.4.0